campbell-r-e/W1JQ-The-JL-Logger/README.md

 This is an archival repository only.
 There is no active development.
 Users are welcome to study, fork, or modernize the code.
 ```

-This format uses headers, lists, and inline code blocks to properly organize the content for readability.
-Let me know if you'd like to tweak anything further!

-“JL Logger source code © 2003 Michael K. Loukides (W1JQ).
-Reproduced solely for archival and historical study.
-Only the unmodified source code is included; the compiled JAR is not distributed.
-All rights remain with the author.”

-Project Status

-This is an archival repository only.
-There is no active development.
-Users are welcome to study, fork, or modernize the code.